QuaLiKiz-group/QuaLiKiz-pythontools/README.md

 Examples scripts can be found in qualikiz_tools/examples.
 A workflow example is given below:

-1. Generate a template QuaLiKiz run directory using examples/mini.py
+1. Generate a template QuaLiKiz run directory using the CLI

-        qualikiz_tools create mini
+        qualikiz_tools create example
-        cd runs/mini
+        cd runs/example

-2. Adjust the `parameters.json` to your liking
+2. Adjust the `parameters.json` to your liking (optional)
-3. Generate the input using the run.py script
+3. Generate the input binaries using the CLI

-        ./run.py input
+        qualikiz_tools input generate .

-4. Submit the job
-    * Manually (for example, on Edison)

-            sbatch edison.sbatch

-    * Automatically

-            ./run.py go

-    Step 3 and 4 can be done together by running

-        ./run.py inputgo
+4. Submit the job.
+We assume the [machine specific](qualikiz_tools/machine_specific) files exist.
+Use 'bash' if they do not, which assumes you can run an mpi program using `mpirun`

+        qualikiz_tools launcher launch bash .

-5. After the job is done, convert the output to netCDF (as the mini-example is no hyper-rectangle, the `--nocube` flag makes sure that the resulted dataset is not folded).
+5. After the job is done, convert the output to netCDF.

-        qualikiz_tools output --nocube to_netcdf .
+        qualikiz_tools output to_netcdf .

-6. Look at your netCDF file, for example, from within `IPython`
+6. Plot your netCDF file, for example:

-        import xarray as xr
-        ds = xr.open_dataset('mini.nc')
-        print(ds)
+        qualikiz_tools plot --flux ef .

 ## FAQ
 * How do I run the unit tests?

         python setup.py test

+* How do I find out what each CLI command does?

+        qualikiz_tools help
+        qualikiz_tools <command> help